MichaelHatherly/Lexicon.jl/src/docs/save.md

 ##### Markdown html anchor

-Html anchors are inserted for each definition.
+Html anchors are inserted for each definition inclusive header and grouped sections.
 Additional to the `id` tag the same lexicon class tag is inserted `class="lexicon_definition".`

-For section groups: seealso `config -> md_subheader` like: "Exported" / "Internal" or categories html anchors are also inserted inclusive a lexicon class tag `class="lexicon_grp_definition".`

 ##### Sorting